Skip to content

 How does 10x differ from log forwarders (Fluentd, OTel, Fluent Bit)

 Complementary.
-The 10x Reporter deploys as a DaemonSet alongside your forwarder (pattern similar to datadog-agent or otel-collector); the Receiver runs as a sidecar in the log path to filter or compact events before they ship.
+The 10x Reporter deploys as a DaemonSet alongside your forwarder (pattern similar to datadog-agent or otel-collector); the Receiver runs as a sidecar between the forwarder and the analyzer to filter or compact events before they ship.

 Log forwarders collect, route, and do basic parsing.
-10x adds cost awareness (which event types cost the most), regulation (cap noisy types during spikes), and structured optimization (50%+ lossless volume reduction).
+10x adds cost awareness (which event types cost the most), regulation (cap noisy types during spikes), and lossless volume reduction (a modeled 50%+ where the destination supports it: Splunk, self-hosted Elasticsearch or OpenSearch, ClickHouse).
 No forwarder replacement needed.

 How does 10x differ from Cribl